 All told, the government documents collections at Vanderbilt number over 900,000 publications.

-Within constraints of budget, staffing, space, and technical support capacity, the Unit will acquire, organize, preserve, and make available to the public and to the university community:
+Within constraints of budget, staffing, space, and technical support capacity, government documents staff at Vanderbilt will acquire, organize, preserve, and make available to the public and to the university community:

-Specifically, the Unit acquires publications from these types of governments or international agencies:
+Specifically, Vanderbilt acquires publications from these types of governments or international agencies:

-Depository materials are received in various formats: paper, microform, and electronic.
+Depository materials have been and are received in various formats: paper, microfilm, microfiche, microprint, and electronic.
 Non-depository and commercially prepared reference tools are acquired in the same formats.
-The Unit receives monographs, periodicals and other serials, maps, and pamphlets in any format.
-When faced with the option of paper format, microformat, or electronic for a publication, staff generally selects paper format if the publication falls within our subregional or Center for Excellence collection responsibilities, if we expect high use of the publication, or if the publication has statistics relevant to our collection or our region.
+Government documents staff receive monographs, periodicals and other serials, maps, and pamphlets in any format.
+When faced with the option of paper format, microformat, or electronic for a publication, staff generally select paper format if the publication falls within our subregional or Center for Excellence collection responsibilities, if we expect high use of the publication, or if the publication has statistics relevant to our collection or our region.
+However, this policy is in the process of being transitioned to favor digital, in accordance with our subregional requirements and in reliance upon the FDLP's recently instituted (in 2023) plans for an all-digital depository program.

-Vanderbilt has signed an agreement with the Association of Southeastern Research Libraries (ASERL) to be part of its Collaborative Federal Depository Program (CFDP), which will eventually complete a shared collection among the ten ASERL states’ selective depository libraries for comprehensive coverage of government information from each federal agency.
+Vanderbilt is a signatory to a longstanding agreement with the Association of Southeastern Research Libraries (ASERL) to be part of its Collaborative Federal Depository Program (CFDP), which will eventually complete a shared collection among the ten ASERL states’ selective depository libraries for comprehensive coverage of government information from each federal agency.
 The complete program will have two Centers of Excellence (COEs) for each agency to ensure redundancy.
 The charges of participating COEs include:

 § actively replace damaged or lost pieces,